mminbay/olta_analyzer/README.md

 ### Notes
 As the repeat coverage grows beyond 0.5, it becomes increasingly likely that the algorithm will result in a dead end, i.e. there will be no more contiguous empty regions to place repetitions despite not having reached the desired fraction.
 Multiple attempts might be necessary to synthesize such sequences.

-Using a repeat coverage of 1.0 will just concatenate the imperfect copies instead of planting them into an empty sequence.s
+Using a repeat coverage of 1.0 will just concatenate the imperfect copies instead of planting them into an empty sequence.